 Personal water craft (e.g. Jet Skis) are not permitted on the rivers in Canyonlands.

 Canyonlands requires all river runners to carry out their solid human waste.
-This is also required of visitors vehicle camping in the Maze District and at the New Bates Wilson camp in the Needles.
+This is also required of visitors camping in the Maze District campsites, at the New Bates Wilson and Peekaboo 4WD campsites, and all designated backpacking campsites in the Needles and Island in the Sky.
 The park requires the use of washable, reusable toilet systems or the type of system that uses dry chemicals and enzymes to render solid human waste into nonhazardous products acceptable for disposal in permitted landfills.
 Toilet systems must be designed to contain human waste in such a fashion as to provide for secure containment and adequate storage.